aluRamb0/HttpCacheHeadersMessageHandler/README.md

 2. The next time the same path is requested, it checks if there is a cache entry and appends the `Etag` to the request headers
 3. If the server responds with `NotModified` status code, the response content is replaced with the cache entry

+This message handler is responsible for caching ONLY on the client side.
+Please check [HttpCacheHeaders](https://github.com/KevinDockx/HttpCacheHeaders) for easy to use middleware for supporting cache headers on the server side.
+The sample in this repo uses this middlware and the tests reference some of the code from there.

 # Usage
 First, register the services with ASP.NET Core's dependency injection container (in the ConfigureServices method on the Startup class)